Skip to content

 1. Insufficient Sleep Makes It Difficult to Control Emotions

-3. Lack of Sleep Interferes with the Sleep-Wake Cycle
+3. Lack of Sleep Disrupts the Sleep-Wake Cycle

 The 24-hour internal clock in our brain regulates our sleep-wake cycle so we are alert in the morning and ready to sleep at night.
 This rhythm can be disrupted by sleep deprivation.
 Chronic conditions “linked to irregular rhythms include diabetes, obesity, depression, bipolar, disorder, seasonal affective disorder, and other sleep disorders.”
-Experts recommend going to bed and getting up at consistent times, even on weekends.
+Failure to get a good night’s sleep can be detrimental to you and others if you get behind the wheel.
+Drowsy driving is as likely to cause an accident as drunk driving.

 4. Sleep Deprivation Can Increase the Risk of Depression

-Studies show that sleep deficiency has been linked to “depression, suicide, and risk-taking behavior.”
-Approximately half of the cases of insomnia, “the inability to get the amount of sleep needed to function efficiently during the daytime,” are related to depression, anxiety, or psychological stress.
-Regular exercise can help you to fall and stay asleep, as well as make you feel better.
+Studies show that “sleep deficiency has also been linked to depression, suicide, and risk-taking behavior.”
+Approximately half of the cases of insomnia, “the inability to get the amount of sleep needed to function efficiently during the daytime,” are related to depression, anxiety, or psychological stress, according to the National Alliance on Mental Illness.

-5. Inadequate Sleep Can Negatively Affect Physical Health
+5. Inadequate Sleep Can Interferes with Mental Health Treatment

-A lack of sleep also adversely affects physical health.
 Sufficient quality sleep does everything from balancing the hormones that make you feel hungry, leaving you hungrier when you’re tired, to supporting the body’s natural defenses, so you’re able to fight germs and sickness.
 Bad sleep can worsen symptoms of many mental health issues and decrease the effectiveness of certain treatments.
-The data shows the connection between good sleep and recovery, as well as prevention, of medical and mental illnesses.
-A cool, quiet, and dark sleep environment, as well as cozy and hygienic bedding, are conducive to a great night’s sleep.
+The data shows the connection between good sleep and recovery, as well as prevention of medical and mental illnesses.

 Sleep for your mental health!